noris-network/cuegen/examples/control-repository/readme.md

-It is best if all charts use a common generator, but through this approach it is possible to select other generators in case of incompatibilities.
-It also allows versioning.
+It is best if all charts use a common generator, but through this approach it is possible to select generators.
+It's even possible to let multiple generators work on a resource.